Dartwatch/Dart-Community-Packages-List/community-dart-packages-and-examples.md

 A list of dart packages / libraries that are available for building dart apps.
 Have I missed something, or do you want to add your project?
 Ping me an email at chrisbuckett at gmail.com, or at drop me a G+ message at [+ChrisBuckett](https://plus.google.com/u/0/117571249567635877826/).

+This list is also held on github at: [https://github.com/Dartwatch/Dart-Community-Packages-List](https://github.com/Dartwatch/Dart-Community-Packages-List) - Feel free to send pull requests for changes.

 Last updated: 29/ August / 2012